 About Employment with UW–Madison

 The University of Wisconsin–Madison employs more than 16,000 people in nearly all types of occupations.
-Employment categories include instruction, research, administration, custodial, information technology, and health care.
+Employment categories include instruction, research, administration, custodial, information technology, and health care, among many others.

 Employees on campus have a wide range of backgrounds, resulting in a diverse campus environment that is an exciting place to work.
 These backgrounds encompass a range of specialized educational experiences, diverse origins, and affiliations.
 This is one of the many reasons UW–Madison's institutional reputation is recognized around the world.
 UW–Madison has the following types of employment:Classified Staff